wotakumoe/wotaku/Guides/mado.md

 # Madokami Joining Guide

-[Madokami](https://manga.madokami.al/){target="_blank"} is a private website that hosts manga, novels, artbooks etc. They mirros manga rips from nyaa without compression.
-So, you can download from their site (upto 3 parallel download) or directly read in tachiyomi using their extension.
-To sign up in their website, you have to join their IRC channel and play gacha.
+[Madokami](https://manga.madokami.al/){target="_blank"} is a private website that hosts manga, novels and artbooks.
+They upload the same manga rips found on nyaa without compression.
+You can either download from their site (upto 3 parallel downloads) or directly read in tachiyomi using their extension.
+You sign up by joining their IRC channel and trying your luck at gacha rolls.

 ## Step 1
 Install an IRC client, [!badge variant="dark" target="blank" icon="/static/icon/hex.svg" text="**HexChat**"](https://hexchat.github.io/){target="_blank"} if PC and [!badge variant="dark" target="blank" icon="/static/icon/rvl.png" text="**Revolution IRC**"](https://play.google.com/store/apps/details?id=io.mrarm.irc&hl=en&gl=US){target="_blank"} if Android.
 You can't use web IRC clients.